hylo-lang/hylo/Docs/GenericDispatch.md

 ## Rationale for separate compilation and type checking of generics

-In ordinary programming, the a function's signature tells us which operations on its arguments the compiler will accept, and once it has ingested the function's implementation, there can be no further errors in its body.
+In ordinary programming, a function's signature tells us which operations on its arguments the compiler will accept, and once it has ingested the function's implementation, there can be no further errors in its body.
 But without separate type checking, type errors in a